sophXmoore1/compute.rhino3d.appserver-1/README_01.md

 A series of a group of curves each with their own name attribute.
 Color is assigned in VScode based on the name.

 **DRAW INPUTS**
-Points - to be assigned by the user in the canvas which represent column placements 2 Points - to be assigned by the user in the canvas which are the end point of a line to represent a boundary or a wall.
+Points - to be assigned by the user in the canvas which represent column placements.
+2 Points - to be assigned by the user in the canvas which are the end point of a line to represent a boundary or a wall.
 3 Points - to be assigned by the user in the canvas to form an arch which can represent a boundary or a wall.

 **Draw OUTPUTS**